P2PKH

 Hash

-→A hash is a fixed-size output produced by a one-way function that maps any input to a seemingly random value, used for integrity, addressing, and proof-of-work.
+→A fixed-size digest produced by a one-way function, used for data integrity, identifiers, signatures, and proof-of-work.

 Unspent Transaction Output (UTXO)